 Fat “is essential for body processes such as …insulation, internal organ protection, nerve transmission, and…metabolizing fat-soluble vitamins” (Seebohar, Nutrition Periodization for athletes pg 50).
 Unlike carbohydrates, our stored fat level is high enough to potentially supply energy for an entire marathon.

 Converting glucose can occur without additional oxygen and is considered anaerobic.
-Though this seems perfect there are 2 drawbacks: the limited supply of glucose and the byproducts developed from the process: lactate and free hydrogen which can have negative effects on our performance.
+Though this seems perfect, there are 2 drawbacks: the limited supply of glucose, and the byproducts developed from the process – lactate and free hydrogen – which can have negative effects on our performance.
 Did you note the terms “aerobic” and “anaerobic”?
 Sound familiar?
-They should as we talked about them at New Member Orientation!
+They should since we talked about them at New Member Orientation!

 We must train our bodies to burn fat primarily and to do so we need to train at a stress level that does that – which is one of the benefits of aerobic training (65- 75% maximum heart rate, 3-5 perceived effort, conversational pace).
 Aerobic training is what our Saturday group runs are meant to be.

 But none of these sources work in isolation!
 When we are burning fat we also burn a small amount of glucose, and for this reason we must maintain a store of glucose by consuming carbohydrates.
 When our glucose stores drop there is a floor where our brain begins to limit the muscle fibers from triggering and begins sending out negative thoughts to make us curtail our actions.
 So our goal is not to make fat our sole source but to increase the point (be it pace or time of activity) where our body switches from aerobic to anaerobic energy creation.